mozilla/ecosystem-platform/docs/reference/token-types.md

 ## Multi-Factor Auth

-If the user enalbes two-step authentication on their account, then each sessionToken will keep track of whether it has been involved in a successful 2FA authentication.
+If the user enables two-step authentication on their account, then each sessionToken will keep track of whether it has been involved in a successful 2FA authentication.
 This information is reported in the session metadata in two ways: